Proxy Reconstruction Pre-training for Ramp Flow Prediction at Highway Interchanges

 where $\hat{\mathbf{Y}}_j \in \mathbb{R}^{M \times I}$ represents the predicted ramp traffic flow at the $j$th time step.
 In the dataset used in this study, $I = 1$, corresponding to traffic volume measurements.

-To model the dependencies among ramps, we construct a graph $\mathcal{G} = (\mathcal{V}, \mathcal{E})$ where each node represents a ramp, and edges represent spatial or functional correlations between ramps.
+To capture the dependencies among ramps, a graph $\mathcal{G} = (\mathcal{V}, \mathcal{E})$ is constructed, where each node corresponds to a ramp and each edge denotes spatial or functional correlations among ramps.
 The graph has $M$ nodes corresponding to the $M$ ramps, and its adjacency matrix $\mathbf{A} \in \mathbb{R}^{M \times M}$ encodes the pairwise relationships among ramps:

-In this study, we assume a fully connected graph by default, i.e., every ramp node is connected to all other ramp nodes, allowing the model to capture interactions among all ramps.
-This $M \times M$ fully connected graph structure is critical for accurate ramp traffic flow prediction.
+In the ablation experiments, we evaluate multiple graph construction strategies to assess the sensitivity of the model to prior topology.
+Experimental results demonstrate that initializing the graph by connecting physically proximate ramps provides stable and accurate performance.
+Therefore, this configuration is selected as the final prior adjacency structure.